Entry requirements

 What is Health and Social Care?

 This subject combines elements of a range of interesting topics that explore both health and social care in private and public sectors.
-The course includes modules that will prepare students to meet the needs of clients in a holistic way, accounting for their physical, intellectual, emotional and social needs.
+The course includes modules that will prepare students to meet the needs of service users in a holistic way, accounting for their physical, intellectual, emotional and social needs.

 What do you study in Health and Social Care?